hindrikson/master-thesis-dissaggregator/data/README.md

     - Downloaded on 21.03.2025 from Genisis DB https://www-genesis.destatis.de/datenbank/online/statistic/85121/table/85121-0002/.
     - Selected the years 2000 to 2020 (newest data availible)
     - downloaded as flat csv without "Qualitätskennzeichen einbeziehen"
-    - Energieverbrauch pro WZ in TJ
+    - Energieverbrauch pro WZ in TJ (Terajoule)
 - energiebilanzen for calculating the self consumption

 ### data/raw/electric_vehicles
 - charging profiles for temporal disaggregation
-- KBA dataset as input for the KBA approach (historical) and for the regional disaggregation (UGR approach)
+- KBA (Kraftfahrt-Bundesamt) dataset as input for the KBA approach (historical) and for the regional disaggregation (UGR approach)
 - shares of commercial EVs by regional_id
 - average km driven by EVs
 - the projected number of EVs for the KBA_2 approach